“I don’t need easy. I just need possible” – Bethany Hamilton

 Perception can be defined as “the ability to see, hear, or become aware of something through the senses.”
 This involves signals travelling in from the outside environment through the nervous system, which in turn will elicit physical and/or chemical stimulation of the sensory system allowing you to interpret sight, smell, taste, touch and hear.

-So how does individual interpretation of a certain circumstances/situation affect the outcome?
+So how does individual interpretation of a certain circumstances/situations affect the outcome?
 Well this comes down to mindset.
-The mindsets we choose play a dramatic role in shaping our psychological and physiological effects on attention, arousal, motivation and affect.
+The mindset we choose plays a dramatic role in shaping our psychological and physiological effects on attention, arousal, motivation and affect.

-Here is an example, take 2 people who want to touch their toes, this requires static stretching.
-At the beginning of the process, both could only just reach past their knees.
-When stretching, (from personal experience) a certain degree of pain is required to elicit the physiological response of increased flexibility.
+Here is an example: take two people who want to touch their toes.
+At the beginning of the process both could only just reach past their knees.
+When stretching, a certain degree of pain through various stretching methods is required to elicit the adaptation of increased flexibility.

-Now, if the second person had the mindset before stretching that the pain is beneficial, a necessary evil if you will, then perception of trying to touch their toes is not so bad and they will reach their goal way before person one does!
+If the first person was telling themselves that “this hurts, what is the point” then it is unlikely they will be touching their toes anytime soon!
+This is because the pain is perceived as a form of suffering, greatly affecting their mindset of the situation.
+If the second person however, had the mindset before stretching that the pain is beneficial, a necessary evil if you will, then perception of the pain of trying to touch their toes is not so bad and they will reach their goal.

-Below is a 20 minute TED talk of how the power of mindset can greatly influence the perceived outcome any situation, especially with regards to health and fitness!
+Below is a 20-minute TED talk of how the power of mindset can greatly influence the perceived outcome in a given situation, especially with regards to health and fitness!